shubham-kv/algs4e-c/README.md

 Simply run the output binary from the `build/bin/` directory to run your test (similar to how you would run any other executable file).

-Use `ctest` for a quick run run of all the tests after building all the test
+Use `ctest` for a quick run of all the tests after building all the test
 executables:

 ```bash